-Now called World Responsible Tourism Day, it has become a core pillar of the World Travel Market, and attracts the largest gathering of responsible tourism professionals in the world, with over 3,000 attending its 4 day educational programme.
+Now called World Responsible Tourism Day, it has become a core pillar of the World Travel Market, and attracts the largest gathering of responsible tourism professionals in the world, with over 3,000 attending its 4-day educational programme.

-From your experience as tourism business and marketing executive, where do you see the priorities in terms of sustainability?
+From your experience as a tourism business and marketing executive, where do you see the priorities in terms of sustainability?

 There are many but community wellbeing, wildlife protection, environmental protection and climate change, and its impact on water resources all feature.
 More education is needed for things to change.

 Sustainability has to be something that should be built into tourism businesses’ training programmes.
 It should be seen as that important.

 In the same way, as you receive sales or marketing training on the job, you should understand what is meant by sustainable tourism practises, what this involves, and have updates on new strategies and developments to improve your personal and business impact.

 Do you share the view that sustainability has become mainstream?

 No, I don’t, not enough mainstream operators take it seriously enough.
 More companies in my view have to walk the walk for it to become mainstream.
 I wish it was.